Myanmar Air Force: Air bases

 Myanmar Air Force also utilised civilian airfields as front-line air fields in case of foreign invasion.

 Air defence

 The Office of the chief of Air Defence is one of the major branches of the Tatmadaw.
 It was established as the Air Defence Command in 1997 but was not fully operational until late 1999.
-It was renamed the Bureau of Air Defence in the early 2000s.In early 2000s, the Tatmadaw established the Myanmar Integrated Air Defence System (MIADS) with help from Russia, Ukraine and China.
+It was renamed the Bureau of Air Defence in the early 2000s.
+In the early 2000s, the Tatmadaw established the Myanmar Integrated Air Defence System (MIADS) with help from Russia, Ukraine and China.
 It is a tri-service bureau with units from all three branches of Myanmar Armed Forces.
 All Air Defence assets except Anti-Aircraft Artillery are integrated into MIADS.